 Does this sound familiar?
 You’ve got a sales team driven to get the job done no matter what it takes, but their customers never seem to pay on time; or it’s becoming increasingly harder to carve out the time to make sure your invoices have been paid within the set terms.
-You had some AR processes created… (about five years ago) and have never really reviewed them since.
+You had an Accounts Receivable process created… (about five years ago) and have never really reviewed them since.

 When you’re trying to improve cash flow or working capital a great place to begin is by improving your accounts receivable (AR) cycle.

-Accounts Receivable: 3 reasons to pay more attention
+Accounts Receivable Process: 3 reasons to pay more attention

 1️⃣